David-EstradaSD/TodoProject/README.md

 # TodoProject

 ### Overview
+This is a simple "_Todo_" app with a simple task manager model.
 With this project, I became more familiar with Spring Data and JPA repositories, with Angular for the front-end design and with implementing authorization through Spring Security.
-The model is a simple task manager.
-This was a solo assignment for Skill Distillery.

 ### Technologies Used
-* Java
+* Java 8, JavaScript, Angular, HTML, CSS
-* Spring Security, Spring Data, JPA ( _Spring framework_ )
+* Spring Security, Spring Data, JPA ( _Java Persistence API_ )
 * SQL ( _MySQLWorkbench_ )
-* JavaScript, Angular, HTML, CSS
 * Authorization ( _user accounts_ )

 ### How to Run